-Military forces, law enforcement officials and security personnel have all really taken to this 5.11 Tactical Vest, at more of a managerial level and it’s easy to see why.
+Military forces, law enforcement officials, and security personnel have all really taken to this 5.11 Tactical Vest, at more of a managerial level and it’s easy to see why.
 It serves many different requirements very well and aids the tactical process in different ways.

 A nice weight of 2.2 pounds makes this a good vest to hold a selection of some basic survival gizmos and gadgets.
-The heavy-duty pistol belt ensures all your utilities such as binoculars, water bottle, radio, light ammunition clips, etc. are kept in place securely.
+The heavy-duty pistol belt ensures all your utilities such as binoculars, water bottles, radio, light ammunition clips, etc. are kept in place securely.

 - It’s a very adjustable vest which doesn’t need any modifications to adjust to a perfect fit